FRIDAY NIGHT SWING DANCE

 admission to Friday's Swing Dance.
 Get Tickets/Passes here.

-You can also get special Jazz Classic rates
+You can also get special Jazz Festival rates

-if you'd like to stay at the Sheraton or Marriott or two other nearby hotels.
+if you'd like to stay at the Sheraton or Marriott or other nearby hotels.

 Professor Cunningham & His Old School